kwetiaw-goreng/kwetiaw-goreng.github.io/_posts/2022-05-22-Gameboy-Advance-Repair.md

 ![](/assets/images/gba/gba5.png)

 I placed the order and while waiting for the parts to arrive, which could take months.
 I decided to give the rest of the shell a clean since I already dismantled it anyway.
-Poppin the LCD out of ths case
+Poppin the LCD out of the case
 ![](/assets/images/gba/gba4.jpg)

 After many cotton buds and sprays of IPA, toothbrush here and there.